andermatt64/dotfiles/README.md

-# dotfiles (October 2022)
+# dotfiles (December 2022)
-Modern dotfiles configuration that sets up the following:
+Modern dotfiles configuration that documents and sets up my optimal setup for MacOS and Linux.

- * Common
-   * alacritty terminal
-   * fish shell
-   * neovim editor

 ### MacOS Requirements
 All packages require first installing [Homebrew](https://brew.sh) and installing the `homebrew/cask-fonts` tap using the following command: